 My Coffee Trials – The Best Way To Make Coffee While Camping

 This is my personal trial and error with camping coffee.
-Nick calls me a coffee snob, but after years of having a coffee machine at home, I just cannot handle the thought of drinking instant coffee.
+Nick calls me a coffee snob, but after years of having a coffee machine at home, I just cannot handle the thought of drinking instant coffee *shudders*.

 Our goal was to find a coffee maker that would not sap electricity, made great coffee and did not take an hour for that morning wake up!

-After three trials, I can confidently say we have our camping coffee set up ready for living on the road, and the best part is that it’s basically no electricity!
+After three trials, I can confidently say we have our camping coffee set up ready for living on the road, and the best part is – no electricity required (unless you have it).

 This makes it perfect if you have been looking for how to make coffee while camping without fire!